 No-Cost Preventive Care

-New health plans must eliminate any cost-sharing for certain preventive services.
+New health plans cannot impose any cost-sharing for certain preventive services.
 Health carriers cannot charge a deductible, copay, or coinsurance for preventive care measures such as flu shots and other immunizations, mammograms and other cancer screenings, diabetes screenings and more.

 No Lifetime Limits on Your Health Care Costs